MicrosoftDocs/dynamics365smb-docs/business-central/analysis-assist.md

 - Make sure field names used in prompts are somewhat close to actual field names on the page.
 - Common abbreviations are acceptable.
 - Letter case isn't important.
-- more.

 ### Examples

 These following prompt examples use analysis assist on the **Items** list.
-The items page includes three summarizable fields for analysis: **Quantity on Hand**, **Unit Cost**, **Unit Price**.
+The items page includes three summable fields thatfor analysis: **Quantity on Hand**, **Unit Cost**, **Unit Price**.

 #### Prompt: Show items by brand and unit of measure

-This prompt tries to show totals for all summarizable fields, grouped by brand and **Base Unit of Measure** field.
+This prompt tries to show totals for all summable fields, grouped by brand and **Base Unit of Measure** field.
 But in this case, "brand" doesn't match any field name, so Copilot probably can't find a matching field so it asks you to rephrase the prompt and try again.

 #### Prompt: Show items by type and uom

-This prompt shows totals for all summarizable fields, grouped by the **Type** field and **Base Unit of Measure** field.
+This prompt shows totals for all summable fields, grouped by the **Type** field and **Base Unit of Measure** field.
 But instead of writing out "unit of measure", the abbreviation *uom* is used.

 #### Prompt: Show total quantity per type per UoM